-In Nigeria, vocational/technical education have always enjoyed low status, which perhaps explains why many youths prefer conventional universities.
+In Nigeria, vocational/techncial education have always enjoyed low status, which perhaps explains why many youths prefer conventional universities.
 The emerging social and economic changes in the world appear to have forced many employers to seek employees who possess some technical skills in order to remain competitive.
 Despite the increasing demand for advanced technical manpower, policy makers are slow in developing appropriate strategies to promote this sector.
 Okoye (1999) has argued that any nation that wishes to remain politically relevant must strive to raise the standard of living of the people through scientific and technological knowledge.

 Advancement in technology provides a sure way for Nigeria to exploit and transform its numerous natural resources into goods and services and create jobs in the process.
-Achieving technological advancement may not come cheap and would require a drastic policy shift to develop curricula that blend theory with the practical aspects of elarning.
-As ??anguard (2004) noted only 1% of the resources for secondary education is chanelled towards technical/vocational education.
+Achieving technological advancement may not come cheap and would require a drastic policy shift to develop curricula that blend theory with the practcial aspects of elarning.
+As Vanguard (2004) noted only 1% of the resources for secondary education is chanelled towards technical/vocational education.
 Vocational and technical education can provide the needed platform for promoting enterpreneurship and job creation as well as reducing unemployment among youths through any or combination of the following strategies.

-?
-Curriculum development.
+- Curriculum development.
 Any attempt to address the issue of enterpreneurship and youth unemployment must begin with curriculum review.
 There is the need to move from the present incremental or cumulative concepts to instrumental or problem solving curricula.
 These are the kernel of vocational/technical education.
 This requires a curriculum that focuses on technical and scientific subjects that is student-centered.
 Enterpreneural skills and workshops on how to find business ideas should be integrated in school curriculum to encourage young people to start their own business.
-Policy actions in this regard would include: 1) Giving priority to mathematics and science education at all levels of education and offering incentives to science teachers.
-2) Providing adequate financing for voctaional/technical training 3) Linking vocational and enterpreneural training with job centers to ensure that the skills profiles supplied match demand.
-4) encouraging out-of-school young people to be involved in vocational training to promote social inclusion as well as enhance employability.

-?
-Improve access to education.
+Policy actions in this regard would include: - 1) Giving priority to mathematics and science education at all levels of education and offering incentives to science teachers. - 2) Providing adequate financing for voctaional/technical training - Linking vocational and enterpreneural training with job centers to ensure that the skills profiles supplied match demand. - encouraging out-of-school young people to be involved in vocational training to promote social inclusion as well as enhance employability. - Improve access to education.
 Improving access to education is critical to unemployment reduction.
 This is because less-educated people have access to fewer jobs.
 As UNDP (2004) has noted basic education is a prerequisite for training young people.
 Youth unemployment is partly the result of a mismatch between inadequate educational outcomes and skills demand.
-The education system must provide the skills profiles required by the labour market to enhance by the labour market to enhance employability of young people.
+The education system must provide the skills profiles required by the labour market to enhance employability of young people. - Public-Private Partnership.
+Public-private partnerships are essential for overcoming supply constraints in education and provide feedback from the private sector to the education system, which mitigates the problem of mismatch.
+Public-private partnerships can also improve the quality of education using private sector core by competencies to robustly link education with job skills.
+Governments should encourage private sector participation in the delivery of vocational and technical education.
+In the last few years, many individuals and private organizations have been granted licences to operate private universities but it is not known how many such licences have been granted for vocational and technical colleges.
+Government should begin to move from providing education and health to services to regulating them as well as providing enabling environments for the institutions to trive.